Algebraic degrees of pseudo-Anosov stretch factors: Collections of curves

-\begin{proof} Since $S$ is orientable, $C$ is necessarily a union of two multicurves $A$ and $B$, where the curves of $A$ are marked consistently with the orientation of $S$, while the curves of $B$ are marked in the opposite way.
-Note also that $\rank(i(C,C)) = 2\rank(i(A,B))$.
+\begin{proof} Since $S$ is orientable, $C$ is necessarily a union of two multicurves $A$ and $B$, where the curves of $A$ are marked consistently with the orientation of $S$, and the curves of $B$ are marked inconsistently with the orientation of $S$.
+Note that $\rank(i(C,C)) = 2\rank(i(A,B))$.